 Getting a Permission Number

 461 and 462 require separate contracts.
-Complete the Senior Project Contract during an in-person consultation meeting with your advisor (discuss your topic, agree upon format, obtain your advisor’s signature, set due dates, etc.).
-Then you will return the signed forms to the department administrative staff in the front office, and they will give you the Class #, Course ID, and Permission # in order to register for the course.
+ANG students should complete the senior project contract(s) during an on-line consultation meeting via Zoom with your advisor (discuss your topic, agree upon format, obtain your advisor’s signature, set due dates, etc.).

 First Quarter (461)